evert/evert.github.com/_posts/2014/2014-10-15-google-carddav-issues.md

-One issue with this is that it's hard to process semantic updates of vCards. vCard properties may have a `PID` parameter to uniquely identify properties, so you know what has been updated, but this is a vCard 4 feature, and even if you specify it, google just discards it anyway.
+One issue with this is that it's hard to process semantic updates of vCards. vCard properties may have a `PID` parameter to uniquely identify properties, so you know what has been updated, but this is a vCard 4 feature, and even if you did specify it, google would just discard it anyway.

 [1]: https://fruux.com/